Hodnet: Geography

 Hodnet is on the A53 road from Shrewsbury to Newcastle-under-Lyme and the Staffordshire Potteries.
 The ancient parish covered 10,700 acres of fertile arable land.
 The underlying geology consists of red Bridgnorth Sandstone which is covered with glacial till forming a rolling landscape while the flood plain of the River Tern is flat.
 Marl deposited by retreating glaciers was dug for fertilizer and the resultant marl pits are now wildlife habitats.

 Transport

 The four-mile Hodnet bypass, the A53 opened in 2003 at a cost £14 million, taking traffic on the old A53 and A442 roads away from the village's narrow streets.
 It was built by contractors Alfred McAlpine.

-Hodnet Station was a stop on the Wellington and Market Drayton Railway, which opened in 1867 and was operated by the Great Western Railway.
+Hodnet railway station was a stop on the Wellington and Market Drayton Railway, which opened in 1867 and was operated by the Great Western Railway.
 Lack of use forced the line to close to passenger traffic on 9 September 1963, and to freight four years later.